Home » Blog » St George Church Edathua: History, Specialty, and Feast

 St. George Church Specialty

-St. George Edathua Church is famous for being one of the most revered and visited Christian pilgrimage sites in the region.
-It is dedicated to St. George, who is a widely venerated Christian saint known for his legendary defeat of a dragon.
+St. George Edathua Church holds a special place in my heart, as it’s one of the most revered Christian pilgrimage sites in Kerala, India.
+Dedicated to St. George, the church draws thousands of devotees, including myself, who come to honor the saint known for his legendary defeat of a dragon.

 The history of St. George Church in Edathua reflects the early days of Christianity in Kerala.
 Initially, the faithful journeyed to Niranam Church, founded by St. Thomas the Apostle, then to Champakulam Church in AD 427.